twiddlingbits/twr-wasm/docs/gettingstarted/keyconcepts.md

 1. [Compile your C code](compiler-opts.md) with clang and link with wasm-ld to create the `.wasm` file.
 2. On the JavaScript side you:
-    1. Access tiny-wasm-runtime "ES" modules in the normal way with `import`.
+    1. Access twr-wasm "ES" modules in the normal way with `import`.
     2. Add a `<div id=twr_iodiv>` or `<canvas id=twr_iocanvas>` to your HTML ([see stdio](stdio.md))
     3. Use `new twrWasmModule()`, followed by a call to `loadWasm()`, then one or more `callC()`.
     4. Alternately, use `twrWasmModuleAsync()` -- which is interchangeable with twrWasmModule, but proxies through a worker thread, and adds blocking support, including blocking char input.